laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1147

-Because of introducing support for multiple discounts on receipts, some substantial changes were made to the `Invoice` class.
-Normally the changed methods were only used in the `receipt.blade.php` and if you weren't using these directly, upgrading without a published `receipt.blade.php` file should be an easy upgrade path.
-If you were using the changed methods directly we recommend you to review the linked PR from above for any changes you'll need to make.
+Due to introducing support for displaying multiple discounts on receipts, some substantial changes were made to the `Invoice` class.
+Normally, these changed methods were only used in the `receipt.blade.php` template.
+If you weren't using these methods directly and had not published the `receipt.blade.php` template, these changes should not affect your application.
+If you were using the changed methods directly or have previously exported the `receipt.blade.php` template, we recommend you review the PR linked above to determine any changes relevant to your application.

 ### Payment Exception Throwing